Corsair XMS2 4GB kit (2x2GB) PC2-6400 CAS5

 On the connectivity front, there’s plenty of room for expansion as well, as the VX450W has two six-pin PCI-Express connectors, along with several SATA and Molex plugs for more drives.
 All in all, we don’t think you can buy a better power supply for the money.

-Delivering cooling a full 15°C better than an Intel stock heatsink, unlocking a great deal more overclocking ability from your processor and doing so without being ear splitting loud, the Akasa 965 should definitely be on your shopping list, even if your budget is stretched.
+With cooling performance a full 15°C better than an Intel stock heatsink, the Akasa 965 should unlock a great deal more overclocking headroom for your processor and doing so without being ear splitting loud.
+In short, the Akasa 965 should definitely be on your shopping list, even if your budget is stretched.

 Hard Disk DriveFirst Choice: